Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth scaling-rotation curves in low dimensions: Stratification of

 The pair $(\sympp,{\bf S})$ is an example of a {\em Whitney stratified manifold}, one of several notions of ``stratified space'' in the literature.
 In all such notions, a stratification of a topological space $Z$ is a collection ${\bf S}$ of pairwise disjoint subsets of $Z$, called {\em strata}, whose union is $Z$ and which are required to satisfy certain conditions that depend on which notion of ``stratified space'' is being used.
 The ``nicest'' type of stratification of a manifold is a {\em Whitney stratification} \cite[Section 1.1]{GorMac1988}.
 It is known that, for any compact Lie group acting on a smooth manifold, the orbit-type stratification is a Whitney stratification (\cite[p.
 21]{Gibsonetal1976}).

 However, not all the criteria for a Whitney stratification are relevant to this paper.
 Slightly modifying the terminology of \cite{GorMac1988}, the notion of greatest relevance here is that of a {\em $\P$-decomposed space}, where $(\P,\leq)$ is a partially ordered set.
 A {\em $\P$-decomposition} of a closed subset $Z$ of a manifold $N$ is a locally finite collection ${\bf S}=\{\S_i\}_{i\in \P}$ of pairwise disjoint submanifolds of $N$ whose union is $Z$ and for which $\S_i\intersect \Bar{\S_j}\neq\emptyset \iff \S_i\subset \Bar{\S_j} \iff i\leq j$, where ``overbar'' denotes closure.
 For the purposes of this paper, we allow ``{\em stratified space}" to mean simply a $\P$-decomposition ${\bf S}$ of a closed subset $Z$ of some manifold, where $\P$ is any partially ordered set; the submanifolds $S_i$ are called the {\em strata} of this stratification.
-To be a Whitney stratification, ${\bf S}$ must satisfy the {\em Whitney regularity conditions} \citep{Gibsonetal1976, GorMac1988}, technical conditions that entail ``smooth attachments'' of the strata.
-Although the orbit-type stratification of $\sympp$ (under the action \eqref{actonsympp}) satisfies the Whitney regularity conditions, none of our results make use of this fact; hence our less formal use of the stratification terminology.
-We will, however, make pervasive use of the ``$\P$-decomposition'' notion.
+We will make pervasive use of the ``$\P$-decomposition'' notion.
 Our $\P$ will always be either $\partp$ or $\partpset$, and we will refer to it as a {\em label set}.